What are the office opening hours?

 Who performs the pre-employment health assessment?

-An occupational physician, an occupational health nurse and/or a cardiac audiometric technician performs these assessments.
+An occupational physician, an occupational health nurse and/or a medical technician performs these assessments.

 How long do the assessments take?